tofubert/sechat-rs/README.md

 A list of outstanding freatures is also kept there.

 ## Sponsors
-Thanks to [emlix gmbh](https://github.com/emlix) for allowing @tofubert and other so spend some of their work time to tinker with this.
+Thanks to [emlix gmbh](https://github.com/emlix) for allowing [@tofu](https://github.com/tofubert) and other so spend some of their work time to tinker with this.